 This phase lasts for up to eight years and will typically cause you a lot of problems.
 This is because most of the documentation will be archived and it’s likely that Sitecore will charge you for each incident you have.

 Correlated to the length of time between upgrades - if you’re in the Sustaining Support Phase, it will likely mean that you are going to (or are already without knowing it) experience security flaws, functionality flaws, cross-browser compatible issues, and lack of access to features that your marketing teams and your content editing teams are absolutely desperate for.

 One of the most important benefits of keeping your Sitecore version up-to-date - apart from the level of support offered by Sitecore - is purely giving your content editors and marketers a great experience with your business and its Martech.

 Most organisations running older versions of Sitecore will have content editors and developers wanting to work for that organisation, and who may decide against it if they are not offered a platform that drives their skills forward.
 We see this becoming more and more important as these tools are becoming more and more mainstream for people to use and upskill in.

-The mainstream support for versions 8.0 and 8.1 ended in December 2018.
-Version 8.2, which is a significant player in the market right now, will go out of support on 31 December 2019.
-This means that in January, it is a minimum requirement for any enterprise business to be at least on version 9.0.
+The mainstream support for version 8.1 ended in December 2018.
+Version 8.2, which is a still a player in the market, went out of support on 31 December 2019.

-There are significant fundamental changes between versions 8.0 and 9.x, and upgrading isn't always easy, but there are techniques and processes that we use, and you can use, to get upgraded fast.
+There are fundamental changes between versions 8.0, 9.x and 10.x, and whilst upgrading isn't always easy, there are techniques and processes that we use, and you can use, to get upgraded fast with confidence.